TylerMclaughlin/rtylermclaughlin.github.io/_posts/2018-04-29-visualizing-CyTOF-data.md

 tools have been invented and applied to this new kind of experimental data.

-In this tutorial, I use a publically available dataset from the paper ["Genetic and environmental determinants of human NK cell diversity revealed by mass cytometry"](https://www.ncbi.nlm.nih.gov/pubmed/24154599) by Amir Horowitz et al.
+In this tutorial, I want to show how you can make sense of high-dimensional CyTOF data using a common analysis procedure called SPADE.
+I use a publically available dataset from the paper
+["Genetic and environmental determinants of human NK cell diversity revealed by mass cytometry"](https://www.ncbi.nlm.nih.gov/pubmed/24154599) by Amir Horowitz et al.  I show how to do the analysis procedure SPADE, which stands for "Spanning-Tree Progression Analysis of Density Normalized Events".

 Loading the data
 ----------------